Mohit-R-04/FacultyProfile/README.md

 This project provides a complete solution for academic institutions to manage faculty information efficiently:

-- **Modern React Frontend** with responsive design, dark/light themes, and intuitive navigation
+- **Modern React Frontend** with responsive design and intuitive navigation
 - **Spring Boot Backend** with JWT authentication, role-based access control, and comprehensive API
 - **PostgreSQL Database** for reliable data persistence with JPA/Hibernate
 - **Advanced File Upload System** for document management with validation